 Dar Al Marefa School is housed in a modern, purpose-built building offering purpose designed classrooms, three State-of-the-art science labs, three fully-equipped libraries, soft, child-friendly playgrounds, a multi-purpose gym and multi-sports outdoor fields.

-The school has been ranked Good for the passed five years, before that, it was a mixture of Acceptable and Good.
+The school has been ranked Good for the past six years, before that, it was a mixture of Acceptable and Good.
+With the advent of the Covid 19 pandemic, no inspection took place in 2019-20 or 2020-21.

-In the current (2017-18) inspection which took place in February 2018, inspectors noted the following strengths of the school:
+In the most recent inspection, which took place in February 2019, inspectors noted the following strengths of the school:

-This year's report finds that the students personal and social development has improved to Very Good in the MYP phase (in line with other phases), noting that students across all grades have very positive attitudes towards school.
-Students' understanding of Islamic values and awareness of Emirati and world cultures is rated Outstanding in KG and Very Good across the other three sections of the school.
+Students personal and social development and their Innovation skills is a clear strength of the school, with ratings Very Good across all sections for Students' Personal Development and their understanding of Islamic values and awareness of Emirati and world cultures rated Outstanding in KG and Very Good across the other three sections of the school.
+Students' innovation skills are rated Good.

 Areas for improvement for the school were identified as the need to: